hitsthings/my-first-hoodie/README.md

-# Creating a new Hoodie App
+s# Creating a new Hoodie App

 ## Installation